fusionlanguage/fut/doc/reference.md

 bool ok = s.HasFlag(Seasons.Summer);
 ```

-Convert an integer to an enumeration with the `FromInt` method:
+Convert an integer to an enumeration with the `FromInt` method
+and back with the `ToInt` method:

 ```csharp
 enum Magic